floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 * RES n,(HL) => RES n,(IX+d)
 * RLC (H) => RLC (IX+d)

-But the much larger undocumented instructions have the strange behaviour that they store the result both in (IX+d) *and* a register (except the BIT instructions, which only read the value).
+But the much larger set of undocumented instructions have the strange behaviour that they store the result both in (IX+d) *and* a register (except the BIT instructions, which are 'read-only').

 But there are more oddities: